PrincepsVIIII/HivestormScript/README.md

 5. Run All Security Functions
 0. Exit

-Enter the corresponding number (0-5) to select your function
+Enter the corresponding number (0-5) to select the function you want to run, or to exit the script

 ## Important notes
 - TEXT FILES ARE CONSIDERED MEDIA FILES